-Effective Date - The Plan became effective and employees began making contributions beginning on January 1, 2012.
-However, three rollover contributions were received and credited to participant accounts prior to the effective date as a signed service contract had been established between the Roman Catholic Archdiocese of Boston and the service provider, Teachers Insurance and Annuity Association College Retirement Equities Fund (TIAA-CREF).
+Effective Date - The Plan became effective and employees began making contributions beginning on January 1, 2012, when a signed service contract was established between the Roman Catholic Archdiocese of Boston and the service provider, Teachers Insurance and Annuity Association College Retirement Equities Fund (TIAA-CREF).

-General - The Plan is a defined contribution plan established to provide retirement benefits for employees of parishes, schools, cemeteries or other locations that are part of the Roman Catholic Archdiocese of Boston (the Sponsor) or any separately-incorporated Catholic entity listed in the Catholic Directory that has signed a Participation Agreement with the sponsor.
+General - The Plan is a defined contribution plan established to provide retirement benefits for employees of parishes, schools, cemeteries or other locations that are part of the Roman Catholic Archdiocese of Boston (the Sponsor) or any separately-incorporated Catholic entity listed in the Catholic Directory that has signed a participation agreement with the Sponsor.
 Lay employees and incardinated priests of the aforementioned entities that have reached the age of 21 are eligible to participate in the Plan, except for any individual who is a member of a religious order or who is an intern, fellow, student teacher, seminarian, substitute teacher or a student on a temporary work assignment as part of a cooperative education program.